Jose Siri Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

+- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 26th in MLB.

-- The Rangers have a 3.99 team ERA that ranks 11th among all league pitching staffs.
+- The Rangers have a 3.97 team ERA that ranks 11th among all MLB pitching staffs.

-- Dunning gets the start for the Rangers, his 13th of the season.
-He is 8-2 with a 2.93 ERA and 59 strikeouts in 92 2/3 innings pitched.

-- In his last time out on Sunday, July 9 against the Washington Nationals, the righty tossed 5 2/3 innings, giving up four earned runs while surrendering seven hits.
+- His last time out came on Thursday, July 6 against the Boston Red Sox, when the righty went 5 1/3 innings, surrendering four earned runs while allowing five hits.

-- In 20 games this season, the 28-year-old has amassed an ERA of 2.93, with 5.8 strikeouts per nine innings.
-Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.